stevelea/EVChargingTrackerHA/DOCKER_DEPLOYMENT.md

 1. **Permission Issues**: If you encounter permission issues with the data directory, ensure the `/portainer/Files/AppData` directory has appropriate permissions

 2. **Port Conflicts**: If port 5000 is already in use, change the port mapping in `docker-compose.yml`

+3. **Docker Build Network Issues**: If you encounter network errors when building the Docker image (such as "failed to do request" or "i/o timeout" errors), try these solutions:

+   - The Dockerfile now uses a specific digest for the Python image, which can help with connectivity issues
+   - DNS servers (Google's 8.8.8.8 and 8.8.4.4) have been added to docker-compose.yml
+   - If issues persist, try:
+     ```bash
+     # Pull the base image manually first
+     docker pull python:3.11-slim@sha256:d71b8eea6c9fcc6b25230361faf142c84f23ad4fbd1f852c8de96316a40a1add

+     # Then build with no cache
+     docker-compose build --no-cache
+     ```
+   - Check your Docker daemon network settings and ensure there are no firewall rules blocking Docker Hub

 ## API Access